 What is a workgroup and how do you become a member?

-A working group supports a board member in his or her responsibilities.
+A workgroup supports a board member in his or her responsibilities.

 The working groups are trips, social activities, partnerships, sports, communication, cultural activities and projects.